SDGforskning/sdg-strings/SDG10_query_action_WoS.md

    ("horizontal* inequalit*" OR "horizontal* exclu*" OR "horizontal* marginal*" OR "horizontal vulnerab*" OR
-    "social* exclu*" OR "economic* exclu*" OR "political* exclu*" OR "social* marginal*" OR "economic* marginal*" OR "political* marginal*" OR "societal exclu*" OR "societal marginal*" OR "intersecti* exclu*" OR "intersecti* vulnerab*" OR "intersecti* oppression*" OR "financ* exclu*" )
+    "social* exclu*" OR "economic* exclu*" OR "political* exclu*" OR "social* marginal*" OR "economic* marginal*" OR "political* marginal*" OR "societal exclu*" OR "societal marginal*" OR "intersecti* exclu*" OR "intersecti* vulnerab*" OR "intersecti* oppression*" OR "financ* exclu*" OR "social* inequal*" OR "economic* inequal*" OR "political* inequal*" OR "societal* inequal*" )
   )
  )
-NOT "consumption upgrade$" NOT "dna" NOT "rna$" NOT "receptor$" NOT "touris*" NOT "flood*" NOT "intranet" NOT "prescription*" NOT "zeolite$" NOT "phosphatas*" NOT "gene$" NOT "outcome index" NOT "programming language$" NOT "biodiversity" NOT "fire safety" NOT "condom$" NOT "pharmacist$" NOT "server$" )
+NOT "consumption upgrade$" NOT "dna" NOT "rna$" NOT "intranet" NOT "touris*" NOT "flood*" NOT "gene$" NOT "data archiv*" NOT "uncanny valley" NOT "psychological test*" NOT "care counsel*" NOT "biodiversity" NOT "geodiversity" NOT "parasit*" NOT "electron$" NOT "aerosol$" NOT "pedomet*" NOT "molecul*" NOT  "zeolite$" NOT "phospholipid*" NOT "blog*" NOT "foreign medical student*" NOT "palliative care*" NOT "velocimetr*" NOT "local resistance" NOT "career strateg*" NOT "clinical trial$" NOT "public report*" NOT "knowledge manage*"
+)
 ```